Load Several/Multiple EPR Data/Spectra Files Simultaneously

 var2nd.seriescolumn vector which is useful for plotting the spectra in overlay form.
 Default:var2nd.series.factor = FALSE, which is the case to visualize EPR spectra byplot-functions.- origin

-Character string, corresponding to origin of the ASCII data, like from the most common spectrometers (from which the data are loaded automatically using the default parameters).
+Character string, corresponding to origin of the data and related to EPR acquisition software at the spectrometer (from which the data are loaded automatically using the default parameters).
 Options are summarized in the following table (any other specific

 additional arguments specified, see also